A Mother's Day Afternoon Tea with Poached Pears

 - Cover and refrigerate the steeped pears overnight to deepen flavour or set aside while you prepare the wine reduction.

 - To make a reduction, bring the liquid to a boil then reduce it to a simmer.
 Stir frequently until it appears thicker, syrupy and reduced by half.
-Turn heat off and stir in 1 tablespoon of unsalted butter at a time into glossy, rich, and spreadable.
+Turn heat off and stir in 1 tablespoon of unsalted butter at a time until it is glossy, rich, and spreadable.